WHEN TO FILE

 The law says that, the first time you submit an affidavit and objectives for John, you must do so “prior to the commencement of the home education program.”
 Since the public school year runs from July 1 to June 30 every year, if you submit these items no later than July 1, you can begin counting days (or hours) on July 1.

-After the first year, the law says you must submit John’s affidavit and objectives on or before August 1.
+After the first year, the law says you must submit John’s affidavit and objectives on August 1.
+Most homeschoolers submit it with their evaluation letters in May or June.

 WHAT TO FILE

-The law says that you must submit a notarized affidavit which includes (verbatim from the law):
+The law says that you must submit a notarized affidavit (a correctly-worded unsworn declaration is a legally acceptable alternative) that includes (verbatim from the law):

 - the name of the supervisor of the home education program who shall be responsible for the provision of instruction;